-- (i) receives, or in the past 6 months has received, or is a member of a family that is receiving or in the past 6 months has received, assistance through the SNAP, TANF, SSI, or State or local income-based public assistance; - (ii) is in a family with total family income that does not exceed the higher of-(I) the poverty line; or (II) 70 percent of the lower living standard income level; - (iii) is a homeless individual (as defined in the Violence Against Women Act) or a homeless child or youth (as defined under the McKinney-Vento Homeless Assistance Act); - (iv) receives or is eligible to receive a free or reduced price lunch under the Richard B. Russell National School Lunch Act - (v) is a foster child on behalf of whom State or local government payments are made; or - (vi) is an individual with a disability whose own income meets the income requirement of clause (ii), but who is a member of a family whose income does not meet this requirement.
+- Receives, or in the past 6 months has received, or is a member of a family that is receiving or in the past 6 months has received, assistance through the SNAP, TANF, SSI, or State or local incomebased public assistance; - Is in a family with total family income that does not exceed the higher of: (I) the poverty line, or (II) 70 percent of the lower living standard income level; - Is a homeless individual (as defined in the Violence Against Women Act) or a homeless child or youth (as defined under the McKinney-Vento Homeless Assistance Act);

+- Receives or is eligible to receive a free or reduced-price lunch under the Richard B. Russell National School Lunch Act; - Is a foster child on behalf of whom State or local government payments are made; or - Is an individual with a disability whose own income meets the income requirement of clause (ii), but who is a member of a family whose income does not meet this requirement.